DESIGN: HOW GOD UNIQUELY MADE YOU AND WHY - taught by Valerie Webb

 MIDDLE SCHOOL CLASS (for incoming 6th - 8th grade students):

-Dan Kimball serves on staff at Vintage Faith Church, overseeing the mission and teaching.
+Dan Kimball Dan Kimball serves on staff at Vintage Faith Church, overseeing the mission and teaching.
 Dan was not raised going to a church, but while in college he began wondering whether the Bible was a mythical story and if people simply became Christians because of their geographic context of living in American suburbia.
 After much studying of the Bible and comparative religions, he put faith in Jesus and hasn’t looked back.
-He has an unquenchable passion for comic books, drumming and most importantly, to teach the upcoming generations about the importance of knowing Scripture and all of it’s truths.
+He has an unquenchable passion for comic books, drumming and most importantly, to teach the new generations about the importance of knowing Scripture and all of it’s truths.